sonnylazuardi/chat-ai-desktop/README.md

 ### Is it safe to login with my account in the app?

 Yes, it is safe.
 There is no data transferred in the app (you can check the source).
+It's just a wrapper for OpenAI ChatGPT website.
 If you are still unsure, you can build your own binary and use it.

 ## Recommended IDE Setup